Eugène Schneider

 Joseph Eugène Schneider (29 March 1805 – 27 November 1875) was a French industrialist and politician.
 In 1836, he co-founded the Schneider company with his brother, Adolphe Schneider.
 For many years he was a Deputy, and he was briefly Minister of Commerce and Agriculture in 1851.

 Early life

-Eugène Schneider was born on 29 March 1805 in Bidestroff, in the départment of Moselle, France.
+Eugène Schneider was born on 29 March 1805 in Bidestroff, in the department of Moselle, France.
 He was the brother of Adolphe Schneider (1802–45), who served as a Deputy from 1842 to 1845.
 His father died when he was young, and he took a modest job in a trading house in Reims, then in the bank of Baron François-Alexandre Seillière.